radixdlt/scrypto_tutorial/README.md

 | Bored Gumball Club NFTs   | How to create NFTs and mint resources.                                                    |
 | RadiSwap                  | Learn to build a more concrete example and use the transaction manifest to compose calls. |

+## Running the examples
+Before running the examples, you will need to install the [Scrypto toolchain](https://docs.radixdlt.com/main/scrypto/getting-started/install-scrypto.html) and an IDE that supports Rust.
+We recommend using [VS Code](https://code.visualstudio.com/) with the [Rust extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust).

-## Getting syntax highlithing in TX manifests
+## Getting syntax highlighting in TX manifests
 To enable syntax highlighting in the transactions manifest file (used in the 5th example) you can right-click the `rtm_color.vsix` file and select `Install extension VSIX`.

 This extension was provided by community member **0xOmar**.
 Thank you!